simonvomeyser/simple-web-dev/resources/markdown/your-tool-is-not-the-problem-your-worklfow-is.md

 list_image: >-
   https://res.cloudinary.com/simonvomeyser/image/upload/v1664904878/your-worklow/header-workflow.png
 ---
-So what is the best project management tool, how do we find the perfect workflow?
+So what is the best project management tool, how do we find the perfect one that solved all our problems?

-Usually teams searching for such a tool learned the pain of chaotic email communication and missed deadlines.
+Usually (software) teams searching for such a tool learned the pain of chaotic email communication and missed deadlines.
 They want to do things better, and that's awesome.
 But what's the next step?
 Somebody will type into duckduckgo:

 ## Best issue tracker (insert year clickbait)